ayohana/boba-shop/README.md

 ## Description

-**This website is for a boba (aka _bubble tea_) company.** A user can choose one or more individual toppings (tapioca pearls, coffee jelly, egg pudding, etc) and a size to order a boba drink and see the final cost.
-The pricing is as follows:
+**This website is for a boba (aka _bubble tea_) company.** A user can choose one or more toppings (tapioca pearls, coffee jelly, egg pudding, etc) and a size to order a boba drink and see the final cost.
+The pricing is listed as follows:

+* $3.00 baseline boba drink price
 * +¢50 per topping (except $1 for Egg Pudding)
 * +¢50 for a Medium and +$1 for a Large